 All your favorite flavors from Thanksgiving are stuffed into these delicious turkey meatballs!
 Everything from the stuffing to the cranberries elevate these basic balls to Thanksgiving worthy.

 I don't generally let the seasons dictate what I eat.
 I will definitely focus my diet on what is in season at a particular time, but if it's August and I'm craving Thanksgiving dinner, I will find a way to make it happen.

-That's where these meatballs come into play.
-I had eyed them heavily when I first got the cookbook, but come August I simply couldn't wait any longer until an "acceptable time of year" for Thanksgiving.
+That's where these Thanksgiving meatballs come into play.
+I had eyed them heavily when I first got the The Meatball Shop Cookbook, but come August I simply couldn't wait any longer until an "acceptable time of year" for Thanksgiving.
 I'm thankful all the time, and so I'd like my turkey now, please.

 I actually used some of my delicious homemade thyme bread with olive oil to make the garlic croutons for these balls.
 Yet another example of the versatility of this yummy bread 🙂

 Just like all the other recipes I've tried from the book (this is the 4th meatball recipe I've tried in addition to several sauces and sides), it was very easy to make (fool proof, in fact), and yielded awesome results!

 It really and truly tasted like Thanksgiving.
 From the actual turkey to the sweet and tart dried cranberries, the hint of cinnamon, and the chewy garlicky bites of the croutons that were very reminiscent of stuffing, these were the perfect way to get over the hump until Thanksgiving actually rolls around.

 Along with some creamy mashed potatoes and garlicky sauteed haricots verts, it was a full meal that satisfied all of us.
 These Thanksgiving meatballs take far less time than making an actual turkey!
 Gobble gobble!

 - Armenian Meatball Soup